-Every field in the form maps to something a real customer (or an AI agent acting for them) wants to know.
-Here's what it asks and why:
+Every field maps to something a customer — or an AI acting for them — wants to know:

 - Business name — exactly as it appears on your signage and Google Business Profile.
-Mismatches here cause a 23% drop in local pack visibility in Flare's tests.
+Mismatches here muddy entity recognition.

-- Street address, city, region, postal code — four separate fields because schema requires them separated.
-No free-text blob.
+- Street address, city, region, postal code — four separate fields, because schema needs them separated, not as one free-text blob.

-- Hours of operation — per day, with open and close times.
-Closed days matter too.
+LocalBusinesssubtypes (Plumber,Bakery,Dentist).
+Specificity wins. - Hours of operation — per day, with open and close times.
+Closed days count too.

-- Service area — a radius in kilometres or a list of cities you serve.
+- Service area — a radius or a list of cities you serve.
+This becomes

-- Price range — 1 to 4 dollar signs.
-Yes, this is a real schema field.
+areaServed. - Price range — one to four dollar signs.
+Yes, it's a real schema field.

-- Website URL and social profiles — these become sameAs links, which is how AI confirms you're a real business and not a scam page.
+sameAslinks, which is how an engine confirms you're one real business with consistent profiles, not a scam page.

 That's it.
-No JSON knowledge, no Stack Overflow tabs open, no $340 developer invoice.
+No JSON knowledge, no Stack Overflow tabs.

 <script type="application/ld+json">